 An important group of muscles in the pelvis is the pelvic floor.
-The pelvic floor muscles provide cradle-like support for the intestines and bladder.
+The pelvic floor muscles provide foundational support for the intestines and bladder.
 They also help the anus function.
-In women, these muscles also help push a baby through the vaginal opening during childbirth, as well as support the uterus.
+In women, these muscles also help push a baby through the vaginal opening during childbirth and support the uterus.
 These muscles are located on the inner portion of the pelvic bones.

 The muscles that make up the abdominal wall are the external oblique, internal oblique, rectus abdominis, and the transverse abdominis.
 These muscles are covered by a crisscrossing pattern of tissue.
 Together, these whitish connective tissues make a covering known as the rectus sheath.

 The rectus sheath has two layers: the Camper’s fascia and the Scarpa’s fascia.
 Both are made up of adipose tissue, otherwise known as fat.
 The abdominal area is a common place for fat to accumulate.

 In the back of the torso, the latissimus dorsi is a large, rectangular muscle that extends from the lower back near the top of the pelvis to near the shoulder.
 Its primary role is in arm movement, but it also assists in moving the spine.